ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 ===========================

 Once you've modified the sample code above to do what you want, you can try out your module.
-Our :ref:`debugging tips <debugging>` will help if you run into bugs as you exercise your module code.
+Our :ref:`debugging tips <debugging_modules>` will help if you run into bugs as you exercise your module code.

 Exercising module code locally
 ------------------------------